The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Divination 120s CD**

-* Raid Buff: Increases the damage of allies within 15y by 6%.
+* Raid Buff: Increases the damage of allies within 30y by 6%.
 * Uses a weave window.
 * Stacks multiplicatively with other damage buffs.
-* In raid boss fights are used during the third GCD in your opener and on cooldown throughout the fight.
+* In raid boss fights this is used during the third GCD in your opener and on cooldown throughout the fight.
 Only delay its usage if your group is coordinating raid buffs.
 * In dungeons use on trash and bosses do not save it unless trash will die very soon.

 ![](/img/jobs/ast/astrodyne.png)